 Teaching fMRI analysis is a formidable task; one has to know some basic facts about statistics, image analysis, physiology, psychology, WW2 history, movie trivia, and a few pick-up lines to even get started.
-(The well-known line that uses "regions of interest" as a euphemism for erogenous zones has been quoted threadbare, but is still surprisingly effective.)

 In spite of these challenges, image viewers can make it easier to learn these concepts.
 What I look for is an image viewer that is dynamic: one that can immediately update a time series by clicking on a voxel.
 Both AFNI and FSL have viewers that can show the time series in "movie mode," in which volumes at a voxel coordinate are displayed consecutively at a steady rate, like a flip-book.* This is useful for detecting things such as movement artifacts, and gives the student a better idea of how volumes are linked together to create datasets.
 When this is put together with the knowledge of TRs and voxel resolution, one begins to form a mental association between the sound of the magnet's gradient coils and taking images of the brain.